- Import-related factors like duty and tax, country restrictions, and customs clearance vary by country and raise your cost to ship

 Look up duty and tax for your products in each international market.
 Our duty and tax calculator can give you the accurate duty and tax on any item to any country.
 Alternatively, you can visit the shipping by country page to learn how any destination country handles import duty and tax.

-Once you know the import fees per item by destination, you can decide whether you or customers pay.
-If buyers are paying duty and tax, it’s best to announce this clearly in your shipping policy page and in checkout.
+Once you know the import fees per item by destination, you can decide whether you or your customers pay.
+If buyers are paying duty and tax, it’s best to announce this clearly on your shipping policy page and in checkout.

 4. Choose a Pricing Model